Topherross/Wedg.js/README.md

 ## Usage

-To create a new `Wedg` object call the following function from your Javascript.
+To create a new `Wedg` object call the following function from your Javascript file.

 ```javascript
 var my_wedg = new Wedg(target, options);